Technical Overview & Methodology

 Computational Limits & The Scale of Search

 Because Brutus performs a brute-force combinatorial search, the number of trial cells can become astronomical.
-While modern GPUs are incredibly fast, there are hard limits defined by both the hardware (WebGPU specifications) and practical time constraints.
+While modern GPUs are incredibly fast, there are hard limits defined by both hardware (WebGPU specifications) and practical time constraints.

 The Hierarchy of Limits

-$$ \text{Trials} = \underbrace{\text{HKL Combos}}_{\text{Limit: } \approx 4.29 \times 10^9} \times \underbrace{\text{Peak Combos}}_{\text{User Dependent}} \times \underbrace{\text{Permutations}}_{\text{Constant}} $$
+$$ \text{Trials} = \underbrace{C(N_{hkl}, k)}_{\text{Limit: } \approx 4.29 \times 10^9} \times \underbrace{C(N_{peaks}, k)}_{\text{User dependent}} \times \underbrace{k!}_{\text{Constant per system}} $$

-The HKL Combos count is the most critical hardware constraint.
+The HKL Combos count is the critical hardware constraint.
 It maps directly to the number of GPU threads dispatched.
-Since WebGPU uses 32-bit integers (u32) for indexing, this value must strictly remain below $2^{32}-1$ (approx. 4.29 Billion).
+Since WebGPU uses 32-bit unsigned integers (u32) for thread indexing, this value must remain below $2^{32}-1 \approx 4.29 \times 10^9$.
+Brutus automatically calculates this limit based on your HKL Basis Size and prevents the search from starting if you exceed it.

 System-Specific Breakdown